I’ve had the good fortune to try the new iPad on two separate occasions during the past week.

 The user interface is clean and intuitive, eliminating the need for reading boring manuals.
 The sound is surprisingly good and the touch screen is just as good as on the iPhone.
 It also seems to have a decent battery time.

-Apple are not known to shy away from removing popular devices (remember the old fuzz when they started to remove the floppy drive?), and this time I lack an USB connection.
-Not all devices have a Bluetooth yet.
+Apple are not known to shy away from removing popular things (remember the old fuzz when they started to remove the floppy drive?), and this time I lack an USB connection as not all devices have a Bluetooth yet.

 If you’re watching long movies and such, the iPad is a bit large for holding.
 Might want to invest in one of those iPad cases.